 Other non-Committee posts include:-

-Radio Warneford has three Trustees who are entitled to attend Committee Meetings.
-These are:-
+Radio Warneford has three Trustees who are entitled to attend and vote at Committee Meetings.
+These are:

 The Trustees are responsible for ensuring that Radio Warneford meets its commitments to the Charity Commissioners.
 They make sure that the station spends money raised from local people wisely and for the benefit of patients.